 Scar - after a few months the scar may become tight and red, this usually settles within 12-18 months.
 After the wound is healed, massage of the wound with a simple hypoallergenic cream will help to soften the scar and regain normal sensation.

-Numbness on the inside of the arm - this is permanent
+Numbness on the front of the leg - often permanent